There are 3 probable adult males (NZ.9.3 rear. M1 with associated pupal exuvia, and NZ.17.1 reared M2 and M3):

 About 95 recurved hooks on segment II.
 L-seta on margin of III-IV at least 101 µm.
 Pedes spurii A of seg.
 IV about 197x104 µm and about 0.27 of segment length; those of segments V and VI not visible.
 Caudolateral spur of segment VIII with 6 & 7 appressed spines.
 About 96 taeniae in incomplete double row, then a double row at posterior end of the hair fringe on each side of the swim fin.
 Shagreen quite heavy post 1/2 II, 3/4 III then all IV-VI, weak post VI and 2 post patches around seta on VIII; Muscle scars on tergites faint.

-Mentum (Fig. b) with 4th laterals reduced (type 1-II), generally to height of 5th laterals; central tooth with c2 teeth relatively well separated (type narrow IIA).
+Mentum (Fig. b) with 4th laterals reduced (type 1-II), generally to height of 5th laterals; central tooth with c2 teeth relatively well separated (type III or IIA if worn).

-Premandible with inner tooth about 2-2.5 times the width of the outer tooth, both teeth about equally long.
+Premandible with inner tooth about 4.25-5 times the width of the outer tooth, outer tooth narrowing to a fine point (usually type D, but may be ty.
+C)

 Third instar larva: A single larva was available, anterior Ventral tubules 1.25 mm long.
 Gula and frontoclypeus pale.
 Mentum width about 0.6 of Ventral head length.